Ai-deen/Vyoma-verification-Hackathon/level2_design/README.md

 - Expected Output: EXPECTED OUTPUT=0x688044a1
 - Observed Output in the DUT: DUT OUTPUT=0x6c0209

+Output mismatches for the above inputs proving that there is a design bug

 ## Test Scenario **(Important)**
 - Test Inputs:
 ```